kurtteichman/Radiologist-Scheduling-Agent/README.md

 ## 6 Dependencies

-The project targets Python 3.9 + and relies on the following core packages:
+The project runs using Python 3.9 + and relies on the following core packages:

 | Package         | Purpose                                              |
 |----------------|------------------------------------------------------|